 3. Mount with confidence

 Lift your left foot into the stirrup, hold both reins with your left hand, and propel yourself up with your right leg, moving as smoothly as possible.
 Don’t push the horse down with your arms.
-This could hurt him; you can put your hands on his back, but just for balance.
+This could hurt him; you can put your hands on his back or on the saddle, but just for balance.

 4. Don’t slouch.
 Sit up straight and relaxed

 Maybe you happened to watch the Kentucky Derby and felt excited enough to think that you had to hunch to ride as fast as possible, like the professional jockeys on TV.
-Keep in mind that a horse riding weekend break is all about relaxation, not at the Grand National.
+Keep in mind that a horseback ride is all about relaxation and enjoying the views around you.

-The best position to keep control of your horse is to sit up straight and tall, relax your back, hold the reins gently, set foot in each stirrup, and maintain your balance not to make your horse feel like he’s carrying a more massive load.
+The best position to keep control of your horse is to sit up straight and tall, relax your back, hold the reins gently, keep the ball of your foot in contact with the stirrups, and maintain your balance.

 5. Be gentle with the reins